-Every tourist has an interesting travelling story to share.
+Every tourist has at least a few interesting travel stories to share.
 The more you are exploring the world, the greater the chance that you have experienced something unique.
-We’ve asked our blogging friends to share their most memorable experience.
+We’ve asked our blogging friends to share their most memorable experiences.
 Check out these awesome short travel stories and get inspired!

 Love At First Lettuce

 by Juliette from Snorkels To Snow blog

 4 years later the hunky builder became my husband.

 One of my best travel experience stories was when I went on a romantic road trip with a guy, who I only met once for 5 minutes at a party in the South of France.

 After our short meeting, we kept on chatting for about a month on Facebook and then we decided to meet up in Florence in a hotel room and explore Tuscany together.

 We agreed on the itinerary and he flew in from Vienna and I arrived from Milano.
 We rented a Fiat500 and we traveled all around Tuscany for a long weekend.